Savindamad/TvShows/README.md

 TVShow application is web application for categories, search and show infomation about TV shows.
 This was written by using vue 3 framework with Vuetify UI framework and Pinia state management.

+Vuetify UI framework was chosen as it supports many UI components that were used in the TVShow application.
+This framework is easy to configure with Vue 3 and is considered one of the most recommeneded framework for Vue 3.

+Pinia state management is the recommended state management in the Vue documentation.

-Vitest test framework is using for write unit test and Cypress test framework is using for E2E tests.
+Vitest test framework is using for write unit test and Cypress test framework is using for E2E tests which are the recommended in Vue documentation.

 ### Project setup